Month 2, Day 11, Thursday 10:30 a.m.

 Little was known about Myrddin’s early life, and while rumors had abounded and speculation continued long after his death, none had any support beyond hearsay.
-The author speculated that Myrddin may have been low-born, or more likely the illegitimate child of a minor noble.
+The author speculated that Myrddin may have been low-born, or, more likely, the illegitimate child of a minor noble.
 Even his original name was somehow in question, as various records from around the known lands referred to him by different monikers.
 In different countries and cultures, he was known as Emrys, Ambrosius, Merzhin, and in the central plains that became Lenore—Myrddin.

 Myrddin began to make a name for himself around twelve-fifty BCE, when he was already an adult.
-The roving sorcerer’s exact age was unknown, but he was already fairly powerful by that time, and supported himself by taking difficult to solve contracts from villages and towns that could afford his help, slowly working his way up to more and more prestigious—and difficult—projects.
+The roving sorcerer’s exact age was unknown, but he was fairly powerful by that time, and supported himself by taking difficult to solve contracts from villages and towns that could afford his help, slowly working his way up to more and more prestigious—and difficult—projects.

 Myrddin’s fame truly began to explode when he agreed to a duel with a wealthy noble scion from a country to the south that no longer existed.
 Different accounts gave different reasons for the duel: Myrddin wanted the noble to free an abused griffin, or gift Myrddin his manor, or vouch for Myrddin to enter a secret society of elites.

 But the duel, along with its terms, was widely popularized and well attended by the wealthy and literate, resulting in extensive anecdotal records of the event.
-Myrddin would cast only one spell, a shield, and if the noble scion could get past it through any means of cleverness or brute force, without violating the standard terms of a duel which required both parties to stay within their allotted spots on the field, Myrddin would admit defeat.
+Myrddin would cast only one spell, a shield, and if the noble scion could get past it through any means of cleverness or brute force, without violating the standard terms of a duel—which required both parties to stay within their allotted spots on the field—Myrddin would admit defeat.
 The nobleman was allotted from sunup to sundown to complete this.

-Myrddin spent over an hour before the sun rose setting up the spell array, which had not been documented and was now unfortunately lost to time.
+Myrddin spent over an hour before the sun rose setting up the spell array, which had not been documented and was unfortunately lost to time.
 Despite the work that went into casting it, his shield spell seemed innocuous, even laughable, at first.
-It manifested as a small black disk hanging in the air in between Myrddin and his opponent.
+It manifested as a small black disk hanging in the air between Myrddin and his opponent.